adamghill/dj-angles/README.md

 ## ✨ Inspiration

-I have been interested in Django components and encapsulating functionality for a long time (see [django-unicorn](https://www.django-unicorn.com), [dlitejs](https://dlitejs.com), etc), but had never thought of using HTML directly until I looked at [Cotton](https://django-cotton.com) by [wrabit](https://github.com/wrabit).
+I have been interested in Django components and encapsulating functionality for a long time (see [django-unicorn](https://www.django-unicorn.com), [dlitejs](https://dlitejs.com), etc), but had never thought of using HTML directly until I looked at [Cotton](https://django-cotton.com) by [wrabit](https://github.com/wrabit). `dj-angles` takes that idea further to see how well it works.

-💡

-Since `<c-component />` is a high-powered wrapper around `{% include %}`, what if other Django templatetags could also be wrapped?
-This library is an experiment to see what that experience is like and how well it works.